Tinkerforge/doc/source/Hardware/Master_Extensions/RS485_Extension.rst

 Since RS485 is differental interface standard, information can be communicated over large distances.
 Therefore this interface is better suited to connect a stack cable-based to a PC than USB when it is further away.

+.. note:: Coming soon!
+   Currently not available.
+Please be patient.

 Technical Specifications
 ------------------------